Far Cry 2: Development

 The original Far Cry was developed by Crytek using their in-house CryEngine and published by Ubisoft.
-Far Cry released in 2004, the same year Crytek signed a deal with Electronic Arts to produce a new CryEngine title, leaving them unable to work on future Far Cry projects.
-Ubisoft struck a deal with Crytek and eventually purchased the Far Cry intellectual property, allowing their Ubisoft Montreal studio to create further console Far Cry games using CryEngine technology.
+Far Cry was released in 2004, the same year Crytek signed a deal with Electronic Arts to produce a new CryEngine title, leaving them unable to work on future Far Cry projects.
+However, Ubisoft struck a deal with Crytek and eventually purchased the Far Cry intellectual property, allowing their Ubisoft Montreal studio to create further console Far Cry games using CryEngine technology.
 The aim with Far Cry 2 was to "rejuvenate" the Far Cry universe using a new setting and mechanics.
-The shift in direction was partly to separate it from Crytek's new project, which was assumed be set in a similar tropical environment, but also to separate it from the original game's console spin-off titles, which all had similar environments.
+The shift in direction was partly to separate it from Crytek's new project, which was assumed to be set in a similar tropical environment, but also to separate it from the original game's console spin-off titles, which all had similar environments.
 The change in setting and direction would also help invigorate the brand, which was suffering in the market due to exploitation of the original game's premise and tone.
 There was also the factor that several games and other media titles were using a jungle island setting.
 The team went through a long pre-production period, with plans for a sequel emerging prior to the original game's release and concept work beginning during the development of Far Cry Instincts (2005).
 Production lasted three and a half years.

 The game was directed by Clint Hocking, and co-produced by Bertrand Hélias and Louis-Pierre Pharand.
 Hocking joined the project after finishing his work on Splinter Cell: Chaos Theory, choosing Far Cry 2 to take a break from the Splinter Cell series.
 The lead designer was Pierre Rivest, who described the experience as challenging due to having no other games as comparisons for the mechanics and scale of Far Cry 2.
 Gathering staff for the project was difficult, as production of Far Cry 2 ran parallel to or behind two other large-scale Ubisoft Montreal projects, Assassin's Creed and Splinter Cell: Conviction.
 According to narrative designer Patrick Redding, he and Hocking agreed to "go all out" on their vision regardless of its success.
 The final production team included over 150 staff members, the assembly of which was described by Pharand as a huge challenge.